jmfolds/geohappenings-zurb-ampersand/README.md

 npm install && bower install

-gulp serve --> starts dev server at localhost:8080 and watches for files changes to rebuild
+gulp serve --> builds and starts dev server at localhost:8080 and watches for files changes to rebuild

 ```